-Receivable from customers include fees earned on Foreign Exchange Transactions ("FOREX") and other short term receivables.
-The Company considers forward looking information and expectation of losses in developing and documenting the allowance at inception and each reporting period instead of basing the allowance only on incurred losses.
+Receivable from customers include fees earned on Foreign Exchange Transactions ("FOREX") and other short-term receivables.
+The Company considers forward-looking information and expectation of losses in developing and documenting the allowance at inception and each reporting period instead of basing the allowance only on incurred losses.
 Also, the Company determines if an allowance should be recognized even for current receivables that are not yet past due.
-In December 2022, accounts receivable were \$12,819,243 and the Company recognized \$556,149 in allowance for doubtful accounts.
+As of December 31, 2023, accounts receivable were \$6,970,528 and the Company recognized \$559,054 in allowance for doubtful accounts.
+Given that the Company primarily serves institutional investors, the credit risk associated with receivables due from these customers is low.
+As of December 31, 2023, the total receivables from employees were \$1,918,316 and are due and payable to the Company by August 2024.
+This amount is included in prepaids and other assets on the statement of financial condition.